QuixoteSystems/meshfest-lite/readme.md

 - Callsign-aware routing logic
 - Lightweight and service-friendly architecture
 - Designed for experimentation, emergency comms, and hybrid RF networks
-- Send & Receive files from Station to Sation (not to Meshtastic)
+- Send and receive files from station to station (not to Meshtastic).

-MesHFest enables the creation of hybrid communication ecosystems where LoRa mesh and HF digital radio coexist and complement each other.
+MesHFest enables the creation of hybrid communication ecosystems where Meshtastic and HF digital radio coexist and complement each other.

 ---